kh-ryu1/kh-ryu1/Offshore_Wind_Design/README.md

 - Loss and cost comparison across transmission types
 - Recommendation of VSC-HVDC for offshore Korea based on technical and environmental factors

-### 3. Field Experience with High-Voltage Transformer Systems
-Extensive field experience with high-voltage power transformers, especially for marine and offshore environments, covering the entire equipment lifecycle:

-- **Factory Acceptance Testing (FAT)** at manufacturing facilities
-- **Site Acceptance Testing (SAT)** and commissioning on vessels and offshore platforms
-- **Operation and troubleshooting** involving fault diagnosis, coordination with suppliers, and on-site resolution
-- Support for safe energization and integration into offshore substations

-### 4. System Integration and Protection Coordination
-Practical involvement in SCADA and protection relay systems used in offshore wind and marine electrical infrastructure.

-- IEC 61850-based SCADA communication design and validation
-- Configuration and testing of protection relays (OCR, DGR, Distance, Differential)
-- HMI logic verification, alarm/event matrix review, and control logic tuning
-- Exposure to cybersecurity best practices, including IEC 62443 compliance principles
-- Experience supports robust automation, fault response, and remote monitoring capabilities

 ## 📘 Ongoing Research